amitp/mapgen2/README.md

 *   **Nameable areas**.
 Forests, oceans, rivers, swamps, deserts, mountains, etc. would all be better with names.

 *   **Vector features** such as rivers and roads would be more useful than a bunch of tiles, so that you can use them in pathfinding and other game features.
+Depending on how experiments go, it may be useful to make the entire map vector based.

 Non-goals: